zawztun/wao-tester/src/pages/products/index.md

     production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 This is an edit via identity...
 main:
-  heading: Great coffee with no compromises
+  heading: Arakanese language, literature, traditions
   description: >+
     To preserve and promote Arakanese language, literature, traditions and cultural heritages that existed for many centuries;